chinatsu/music-rider/README.md

 ride along to ~~the loudness~~ bass of your favorite album

-the code is a mess rn, but
+the code is a mess rn, but the program

-- connect to an iconsole+ bike
+- connects to an iconsole+ bike
-- load up an album
+- loads up an album
+- plays back songs in sequence
-- during playback of songs, a few frequency bins usingn fft, average the bins to a number and scale it to a suitable(?) level on the bike
+    - during playback of songs, it collects a sample into a few low frequency bins using fft, averages the bins to a number and scales it to a suitable(?) level on the bike

 ## acknowledgements